ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Experimental Results

 \subsection{Ablation Studies}

-\textbf{Reward Function Choice.} We investigate the sensitivity of the policy search to the quality of the reward function.
-In \Tool{}, ACR is used as a reward to the RL agent.
-An intuitive question arises: What if we use the certified accuracy of the quantized smooth classifier $g_P$ as the reward?
-As noted in Section \ref{sec:cnr}, certified accuracy is the probability that $g_P$ correctly predicts samples $x$ with certified radius $R(x)$ exceeds the given threshold~$r$.
+\textbf{Choice of Reward Function.} We investigate the sensitivity of the policy search to the quality of the reward function.
+In \Tool{}, ACR is used as a reward for the RL agent.
+An intuitive question arises: What if we use the certified accuracy of the quantized smoothed classifier $g_P$ as the reward?
+As noted in Section \ref{sec:cnr}, certified accuracy is the probability that $g_P$ correctly predicts samples $x$ with certified radius $R(x)$ that exceeds the given threshold~$r$.
 Table~\ref{table ablation} presents the ablation study results on 3-bit equivalent quantized ResNet-20 models.
 "Val" and "Acc" denote using the validation accuracy of $f_P$ and the clean accuracy of $g_P$.
 "ACR+Acc" combines ACR with the accuracy of $g_P$ as the reward function. $\text{Acc}_{0.5}$ represents the certified accuracy of $g_P$ at $r = 0.5$.
-We observe that "Acc" achieves better-certified accuracy at targeted $r$ but underperforms at other radii and in ACR.
+We observe that "Acc" achieves better-certified accuracy at the targeted $r$ but underperforms at other radii and in ACR.

-\textbf{The Effect of Incremental RS.} In our experiments, IRS is beneficial, running 1.32x faster than RS, consistent with the results from~\cite{IRS}.
-Table \ref{table_IRS} in Appendix~\ref{app:IRS} shows the detailed results of using RS instead of IRS to obtain $ACR_p$ and $Reward_t$.
+\textbf{Effect of Incremental RS.} In our experiments, IRS achieves a 1.32x speedup over RS, aligning with~\cite{IRS}.
+Table \ref{table_IRS} shows the detailed results of using RS instead of IRS to obtain $ACR_p$ and $Reward_t$.
 Moreover, using IRS does not reduce the quality of the quantization policy (and in many cases improves it), as ARQ's algorithm design makes subsequent candidate quantized networks similar enough to benefit from incremental robustness proving.